-- Special consideration will be given to the development of transportation services that provide opportunities for persons who currently have limited mobility. - Transit and non-motorized alternatives will be considered with street and highway improvements. - The transportation system will provide continuous service and needed capacity across large portions of the region. - Reliability targets and measures will be considered when evaluating travel time on the system throughout the region, consistent with the MAP-21 and FAST act federal Transportation Performance Measures.
+Special consideration will be given to the development of transportation services that provide opportunities for persons who currently have limited mobility.

+- Transit and non-motorized alternatives will be encouraged with street and highway improvements. - The transportation system will provide continuous service and needed capacity across large portions of the region. - Reliability targets and measures will be considered when evaluating travel time on the system throughout the region, consistent with the IIJA federal transportation performance measures.